FREQUENTLY ASKED QUESTIONS

 Bass is a great instrument to record because of the impact that it has on a song.
 Depending on the cabinet used, you may find that recording directly into the mixer is a better way to go, bypassing any tonal coloration that your amp might add to the sound.
 However, the best situation is to mic the cab and take a direct feed at the same time and blend the signals in post-production to get the perfect bass tone.
 So bring your cab if you have one, but it is not required.

 Yes, we have several highly skilled studio musicians that are available for nearly any project.
-Everything from drums, guitar, mandolin, vocals, you name it.
+Everything from drums, guitar, mandolin, vocals, bass, you name it.
 Samples can be requested to hear previous work.
 Pricing is available upon request.
 Let us know what you are looking for and we will connect you with the right musician.

 This process occurs during or directly after recording.
 This includes balancing audio levels between instruments, achieving desired tonality of individual instruments, applying effects such as reverb, delay, chorus, ect…, panning, splicing, compression, and adjusting tracks for timing and automation.

 We try to be as flexible as possible with your schedule.
 We generally schedule out 1-3 weeks in advanced depending on availability.